-- F. The South Carolina Pregnancy Accommodations Act, which protects employees and applicants who have medical needs arising from pregnancy, childbirth, or related medical conditions. - G. The Grantee also assures that, as a recipient of WIOA Title I financial assistance, it will comply with 29 CFR part 38 and all other regulations implementing the laws listed above.
+F. The Grantee also assures that, as a recipient of WIOA Title I financial assistance, it will comply with 29 CFR part 38 and all other regulations implementing the laws listed above.
 This assurance applies to the Grantee's operation of the WIOA Title I-financially assisted program or activity, and to all agreements the grant applicant makes to carry out the WIOA Title I-financially assisted program or activity.
 The Grantee understands that the United States has the right to seek judicial enforcement of this assurance.